inductiva/inductiva/docs-sources/bring-your-own-software/run-R-stochastic-models.md

 | `--output`     | CSV filename for your results (e.g. `results.csv`).              |

->💡 Pro tip: Any script that reads --param-list and writes a CSV with columns ParamValue, Sweep, Output1, Output2, … can slot into this same Inductiva workflow.
+>💡 **Pro tip**: Any script that reads `--param-list` and writes a CSV with columns like `ParamValue`, `Sweep`, `Output1`, `Output2`, … can slot into this Inductiva workflow.

 ## Launching your ensemble with Inductiva

-Suppose we want to examine how minor perturbations around a temperature affect the behavior of our Ising model.
-With Inductiva, we can sample a normal distribution around the base temperature, run each simulation in parallel, and collect the full set of results—without manually managing infrastructure.
+Suppose you want to examine how minor perturbations around a temperature affect the Ising model.
+With Inductiva, you can sample from a normal distribution around the base temperature, run all simulations in parallel, and collect the full set of results — without managing infrastructure.

-Here's how to do that in a single, self-contained Python script:
+Below here's how to do that in a single Python script.

----

-### 1. Setup and configuration
+### 1. Setup and Configuration

-Import the necessary libraries, point to your R script folder (input_dir), and pick where to save results (results_dir).
+Import the necessary libraries, point to your R script folder (`INPUT_DIR`), and pick where to save results (`RESULTS_DIR`).
 Define the base temperatures, the number of samples around each, and the Normal‐sampling spread (sigma).

 ```python
 import os